SpeedyAmy/web_scraping---trip_planner/Readme.md

 # Plan your next trip

-The objective of this project is to devolp an application that will be able to recommend the best destinations and hotels based on data collected in the web.
+The objective of this project is to develop an application that will be able to recommand the best destinations and hotels based on data collected in the web.
 ## Getting Started

 The project goals are :